What is Fensafe 222 mg?

 - Disrupting glucose transport: It blocks the uptake of glucose, starving parasites of nutrients and energy.

-Fensafe 222mg dosage can vary depending on the condition being targeted, patient factors, and medication form.
+Fensafe 222 mg dosage can vary depending on the condition being targeted, animal factors, and medication form.
 The following are some guidelines on general dosing:

 Fensafe 222 mg is prescribed to treat parasitic infections of the following types: